 Most notably, a vulnerability in the SMB protocol led to 2017’s mass ransomware attack known as Wannacry, which caused a total of $4 billion in damage.
 Frustratingly, even after the this vulnerability was widely disclosed, there are approximately 5.5 million devices that are still exposed to the internet in this manner.

-At its heart, our new file access solution called SmarTranser (SMTR for short) lets administrators close ports 339 and 445, and disable SMB from user segments, and replicate their functionality using the secure HTTPS protocol.
+At its heart, Safe-T's Secure File Access (SFA) lets administrators close ports 339 and 445, and disable SMB from user segments, and replicate their functionality using the secure HTTPS protocol.

 To the end user, nothing about their usual workflow changes.
-Accessing webmail, printing a document, or accessing a file on remote server will all look the same.
+Accessing a file on remote server will all look the same.
 Behind the scenes, however, an entirely different workflow will take place – one that administrators will ultimately find easier and more secure.

-SMTR is an Updated File Transfer Protocol for an Age that Requires Security
+Secure File Access is an Updated Access Solution for an Age that Requires Security

 Protocols like SMB and NetBios have inescapable origins in an earlier era of information technology.
 They were created in an age where leaving open ports on your network was acceptable.
 Nowadays, leaving any open port on your network – even the ubiquitous port 80 – is an invitation to disaster.

-When used in combination with other Safe-T technologies, SMTR makes it possible to do business on the internet without opening any ports to the outside world – and without significantly changing your normal workflows or impacting your end users.
-For more information on this technology, and how to start using it today, contact Safe-T for a free trial.
+When used in combination with other Safe-T's Secure Application Access, SFA makes it possible to do business on the internet without opening any ports to the outside world – and without significantly changing your normal workflows or impacting your end users.
+For more information on this technology - https://www.safe-t.com/secure-file-access/.